We regulate the export of organic/bio-dynamic goods from Australia. This ensures that goods:

-Read more about being an organic-certified operator.
+Read more about being an organic/bio-dynamic-certified operator.

-Approved certifying organisations
+Approved certifying bodies

 You are responsible for:

-Read more about approved certifying organisations.
+Read more about approved certifying bodies.

 Online services and systems

-Check commodity export requirements in our Manual of Importing Country Requirements (MICoR).
+Check commodity export requirements in our Manual of Importing Country Requirements (Micor).

 Check our organic export industry notices.